roysup/Chronic-Kidney-Disease/README.md

 # Kidney Failure Prediction for CKD Patients

 This project develops predictive models to identify Chronic Kidney Disease (CKD) patients at risk of progressing to kidney failure.
-The models employ machine learning techniques including Decision Trees, Random Forests, and Recurrent Neural Networks (RNNs) using patient datasets from Australia (AU) and Japan (JP).
+The models employ machine learning techniques including Decision Trees, Random Forests, and Recurrent Neural Networks (RNNs) using patient datasets from Australia and Japan.

 ## Project Structure